Secure, typesafe Hono APIs. Compiled.

 PII redaction in responses.
 Sensitive data never leaks.

 Schema in.
-Code out.
-That's it.
+Hono out.

 We never connect to your database.
 We never see your data.
 We operate at the schema level.